City of Glasgow Police: 19th century

 In 1819 Lieutenant Peter McKinlay was appointed as Criminal Officer, Glasgow's first Detective.
 In 1846 the Glasgow Police merged with the Gorbals, Calton and Anderston Burgh Police.
 As a result of this, Glasgow Police divided into four Divisions and now numbered 360 officers.

 New uniforms were issued in 1849, which consisted of a better quality top hat, three-quarter length dress coats with standing collar and nine buttons.

 Electric telegraph adopted for communication between offices and other police forces in 1861 and in 1878, a horse drawn van was introduced for conveying prisoners.

-Due to the City of Glasgow Act 1891, the City boundaries were extended to the south, north and west sides of the City.
+Due to the City of Glasgow Act 1891, the City boundaries were extended to the south, north and west sides of the city.
 Due to the extension, a system of 14 cast iron Police Signal boxes was installed in the outlying areas.
 By 1900, the City of Glasgow Police numbered 1355 officers and men.

 20th century

 In 1904 the force appointed its first Chief Inspector of Detectives, and the first Detective Constables were appointed.
 The Old Central Police Office in South Albion Street closed and a new Central Police Office in Turnbull Street opened as Headquarters of the Glasgow Police on 23 March 1906.

-On 5 November 1912, by Act of Parliament, the boundaries of the City were again extended and the force merged with the Govan and Partick Burgh Police.
+On 5 November 1912, by act of Parliament, the boundaries of the city were again extended and the force merged with the Govan and Partick Burgh Police.

 In the First World War 300 Glasgow police officers enlisted in the Armed Forces.
 As a result, the force employed 400 temporary Constables and increased the Special Constabulary to 3000 to guard strategic buildings and factories within the City.
 In 1915, the Chief Constable ordered policemen to desist from enlisting in the Armed Forces due to the depletion of the force.

 The force discussed the appointment of Policewomen and on 6 September, Emily Miller was appointed Glasgow's first policewoman.
 At the end of the war, of the 748 Glasgow policemen who had enlisted, 112 had been killed and a further 33 were reported missing presumed killed.

 In January 1919, thousands of striking shipyard and engineering workers marched on the Corporation Power Station in Eddington Street, Port Dundas.
 In furtherance of their strike, they gathered in George Square on 31 January and a riot ensued, known as the 1919 Battle of George Square.
-The Riot Act was read but it had little effect.
+The Riot Act (1 Geo.
+1. St. 2. c.
+5) was read but it had little effect.
 A night of further rioting followed which resulted in the Army being called to assist the Police.
 By Friday night troops guarded vulnerable points in the city and on Monday 3 February, six tanks arrived (they remained, unused, in the Cattle Market).